jmd-dk/concept/_sources/tutorial/output_types.rst.txt

 In the ``render2D_select`` parameter we've specified that we want images as well as terminal images, but no data.
-Here, *images* refer to the 2D render image files you see in the output directory. *Terminal images* are rendered in the terminal as part of the printed output, as you probably noticed when running the simulation.
-If you turn on the *data* output, the 2D render data will be stored in a HDF5 file.
+Here, *images* refer to the 2D render image files you see in the output directory. *Terminal images* are rendered directly in the terminal as part of the printed output, as you have probably noticed.
+If you turn on the *data* output, the 2D render data will be stored in an HDF5 file.

 The options for the 2D renders are collected in the ``render2D_options`` parameter.
 Here ``gridsize`` sets the resolution of the grid onto which the